Wally Schang

 Standing 5-foot-10 inches tall and weighing 180 pounds, Schang was one of the new breed of catchers that emerged from the Deadball Era who used speed and agility to field their position.
 His reputation as a defensive stand out is enhanced because of the era in which he played.
-In the Deadball Era, catchers played a huge defensive role, given the large number of bunts and stolen base attempts, as well as the difficulty of handling every type of pitch imaginable, such as shine balls, spitballs, knuckleballs, and emory balls.
+In the Deadball Era, catchers played a huge defensive role, given the large number of bunts and stolen base attempts, as well as the difficulty of handling every type of pitch imaginable, such as shine balls, spitballs, knuckleballs, and emery balls.

 Career

-Schang was born on August 22, 1889, in South Wales, New York, a small town approximately 25 miles southeast of Buffalo where, his parents worked as farmers.
+Schang was born on August 22, 1889, in South Wales, New York, a small town approximately 25 miles southeast of Buffalo.
+His parents were farmers.
 In 1912, while he was playing in the sandlots of upstate New York for the Buffalo Pullmans, he was discovered by George Stallings, who went on to manage the 1914 Miracle Braves.
 Schang began his major league career with the Philadelphia Athletics on May 9, 1913 at the age of 23.
-He played in 79 games and had a slashline of .266/.392/.415 (batting average/on-base percentage/slugging percentage) while walking 34 times to 44 strikeouts.
-He also finished eighth in the MVP voting.
+He played in 79 games and had a slashline of .266/.392/.415 (batting average/on-base percentage/slugging percentage) while walking 34 times and totaling 44 strikeouts.
+He finished eighth in the MVP voting.
 That year, the Athletics won the American League pennant and played in the 1913 World Series (the first of six appearances for Schang).
-In the five game defeat of the New York Giants, he hit .357 with five hits and seven RBIs in four games played, which included a home run in Game 3 (as it would turn out, this was the only postseason home run he ever hit).
+In the five-game defeat of the New York Giants, he hit .357 with five hits and seven RBIs in the four games he played.
+He hit a home run in Game 3 (his only postseason home run).
 He played 107 games the following year and batted .287/.371/.404 with 45 RBIs while reducing his strikeouts to 33 (which nearly matched his walks of 32).
 For the fourth time in five seasons, the Athletics won the league pennant.
 They faced the Boston Braves, who were managed by Schang's mentor, George Stallings.
 The Braves would later be known as the "Miracle Braves" as they conducted a shocking sweep of Philadelphia.
 In the four-game sweep, he hit .167 with two hits.